How is Monimoto different from other trackers?

 When pairing Monimoto with a new Key Fob that is already paired with another device – it’s important to make sure that you only have that one Monimoto unit within 10m range at that moment.
 Otherwise, you can not add the same Key Fob to the other Monimoto device.

 Important.
 You may need to connect to your Monimoto in the app via Bluetooth just before you ride your motorcycle.

 Are there any fees I need to pay after purchase?

 There is no compulsory subscription.
 We only take an annual fee of $49 for GSM connectivity.
-This is billed annually and payment is conducted via the Monimoto App.
+This is billed annually and is not refundable.
+Payment is conducted via the Monimoto App.